 How to develop your own inventory strategy

 There are several things to consider when developing your inventory strategy.
 Keeping your business needs in mind, here are some ways to develop an inventory strategy that leads to healthier profit margins, lower costs, and more satisfied customers.

-If you run your own warehouse, barcode scanning should be a vital part of your inventory management process as it helps to keep things organized and maintain accurate inventory records.
+If you run your own warehouse, barcode scanning should be a vital part of your inventory management process as it helps to keep things organised and maintain accurate inventory records.
 And if you work with a 3PL, providing barcoded products will only help them manage your inventory.

 - Track and manage SKUs in real time.